reubenmc/jtcohen6.github.io/things/the-theatre/lighting.md

 images:
 ---

-I've been hanging lights for five years, and designing for almost as long.
-I'm an theatre person-of-most-trades, and lighting is the backstage work I enjoy doing the most :)
+I've been hanging lights for six years, and designing for almost as long.

 &nbsp;